plusk/generative-processing/README.md

 ### Project structure

 This repository serves as both a collection of generative artwork, and a website displaying some of that artwork.
 The majority of the work can be found in the `sketches/` directory.
 Some sketches have been posted on Instagram, others are still missing a certain _je ne sais quoi_, and some are just straight-up duds.
-The sketches I deem worthy are added to `data.js`, which will then be mapped out on the [website](https://plusk.no/), hosted on GitHub Pages.

 `index.html` provides an entry point for the project, where the `script` tag at the bottom determines which sketch will be viewed.